Fail with class

 libraries is that you can write one function that can fail and use it with all of those

 libraries.
-Let's say for the sake of example we have a simple type called Hour
+Let's say for the sake of example we have a simple type called Hour, which can

 newtype Hour = Hour Int8